fastruby/blog/_posts/2020-01-27-why-upgrade-your-rails-application.markdown

 For example, if your application is on Rails 4.2, then you're probably exposed to the vulnerabilities [described here](https://www.fastruby.io/rails-4-2-vulnerabilities).

 Additionally, a great service you can use is [Dependabot](https://dependabot.com/).
-It will help you keep your dependecies secure and up-to-date.
+It will help you keep your dependencies secure and up-to-date.

 ## Improved Performance